 You can record encounters with police using a dash camera.

+Using a dash cam can help you in certain scenarios during a police stop.
 No federal law outlaws dashcams, but take care not to run afoul of other laws in the process.
-For example, some states prohibit mounting anything on the windshield — including a dashcam — because it could possibly obstruct the driver’s view.
+For example, some states prohibit mounting anything on the windshield, including a dashcam, because it could possibly obstruct the driver’s view.

 Other laws pertain to legal surveillance.
-Depending on the state you’re in, it could be against the law to record the conversations of your passengers without explicitly announcing that you’re doing so.
+Depending on the state you’re in and whether you live in a one party or two party consent state, it could be against the law to record the conversations of your passengers without explicitly announcing that you’re doing so.
 If you plan to use a dash camera, especially when it comes to encounters with law enforcement, it’s best to be above-board and transparent about any recording devices in use.

 It’s also worth noting that while you’re legally allowed to record an encounter with police, and may want to do so if you think the recordings can help you later, it can make a tense situation even worse if the officer tells you to stop recording and you refuse to comply.